 There is no sovereign or other ownership right of governments in country or territory names, including ISO 3166-1 codes, so there is no legal basis for government veto power on allocation of these codes as gTLDs.

-RFC-1591 – on which the allocation of 2-character codes as ccTLDs is based – does not refer to 3-letter codes, so there is no basis in existing practice or policy for 3-character codes being used as or reserved for use as ccTLDs.
+RFC-1591 – on which the allocation of 2-character codes as ccTLDs is based – does not refer to 3-letter codes as ccTLDs, so there is no basis in existing practice or policy for 3-character codes being used as or reserved for use as ccTLDs.

 Precedent of .com/Comoros